AbolhasaniLab/SDFL-2025/README.md

 ## Lead_Free, SDFL(2025):

 ### Here are the the Data Processing, Digital Twin Training, and Closed-Loop Optimization Codes.
-The data used to train the digital twing models was also provided.
+The data used to train the digital twin models was also provided.
 #### While running the optimization code, it asks for the directory path containing the .csv files; raw absorption and PL spectra as well as the light reference, wavelengths and dark references associated with the absorption and PL spectroscopy, and FR.
 #### User needs to copy and paste the directory path in the box provided by the code and press enter.
 #### FR is the file that includes experimental conditions; each row represents one condition as follows: